LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Monsters are depicted on the map with letters.
-Upper case letters are unique monsters, often guardians of dungeon levels, and lower case letters are the rest.
-If there are humans from outside our team, they are marked with `@` and `1` through `9`, in other colours than white.
+Upper case letters are unique monsters, often guardians of dungeon levels, and lower case letters are the rabble.
+If there are humans not from our team, they are marked with `@` and `1` through `9` in other colours than white.

-When a hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-Heroes and monsters running into one another (with the `Shift` or `Control` key) do not inflict damage, but change places.
+When a hero walks and bumps into a monster or a monster attacks the hero, melee combat occurs.
+Hero *running* into and displacing a monster (with the `Shift` or `Control` key), or the other way around, does not inflict damage, but exchanges places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.
 In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.

 In melee combat, the best recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.
 To determine the damage dealt, the outcome of the weapon's damage dice roll is multiplied by a percentage bonus.
 The bonus is calculated by taking the damage bonus (summed from the equipped items of the attacker,